 For those living close to the city centre, getting around doesn’t cost much at all.
-Anyone who uses public transport regularly can buy a weekly or monthly STAR card, which offers a further discount.
+Anyone who uses public transport regularly can save money by buying a weekly or monthly STAR card, which offers a further discount.

 Jacksonville is home to over a million people, all of whom are trying to get somewhere.
 With a growing population, construction and roadworks are also a constant presence.
 This all means that traffic is a major headache for Jacksonvillians.
-Expats should try to negotiate for flexi-time work hours to avoid rush-hours, or just get ready to sit tight as travelling always takes a while.
+Those looking to move to the city for work should try to negotiate for flexi-time work hours to avoid rush hours, or just get ready to sit tight as travelling always takes a while.